Protein Databases

 1 Structure comparison and alignment

-It is also important to clear up any possible confusion between alignment and superposition, as they are often interchanged in the literature.
-An structural alignment tries to identify similarities and differences between two structures, while structure superposition displays the structures using a given criteria, usually from a previous structural alignment.
-Thus, based on that criteria, superposition tries to minimize the distance between structures by finding a transformation that produces either the lowest root-mean-square deviation (RMSD) or the maximal equivalences within an RMSD cutoff.
-The RMSD can be calculated for any pair of molecules.
-Regarding proteins, we usually refer to the RMSD of the alpha-carbons.
-A better alignment will allow a better superposition.
-Thus, although alignment and superposition are two different processes, the RMSD can be used as an indication of both (the lowest RMSD, the best alignment/superposition).
+It is essential to clarify the distinction between alignment and superposition, as these terms are frequently conflated in the literature.
+A *structural alignment* aims to identify similarities and differences between two structures, whereas structure superposition displays the structures based on specific criteria, typically derived from a prior structural alignment.
+Consequently, superposition seeks to minimize the distance between structures by identifying a transformation that achieves either the lowest root-mean-square deviation (RMSD) or the maximum equivalences within an RMSD cutoff.

-Figure 1: Structural alignment of three different AP endoncleases with the cealign algorithm implemented in Pymol.
+Figure 1: Structural alignment of three different AP endoncleases obtained with the cealign algorithm implemented in Pymol.
 The RMSD and the number of aligned residues for each pair of structures is indicated.

 2 Major protein databases